rezahusain/rubric/sdf/final-project/product.md

 - [ ] Does the landing page have a professional/appealing look and feel?
 - [ ] Does the landing page (without logging in) clearly articulate who the app is for and what problem it solves?
 - [ ] Does the landing page have a call to action? (sign up link, get started link, or immediate value proposition etc.)
-- [ ] Does the landing page have a video and/or how it works section?
+- [ ] Does the landing page have a how to video and/or how it works section?
-- [ ] Does the landing page video have audio narration explaining how the app works?
+- [ ] Does the landing page clearly articulate how the app works? (walkthough video, how it works section, testimonials, case studies etc.)

 ### Score (/5):

 ### Notes:

-## Business Score (/15):
+## Product Score (/15):
 - Functional Requirements Document (/5):
 - Satisfy Functional Requirements (/5):
 - Landing Page (/5):